microsoft/Product-Recommendations/getting-started.md

 # Getting Started Guide

-## Step 1: Deploy the recommendations pre-configured solution
+## Step 1: Deploy the product recommendations solution

 If you have not done so already, please deploy the solution to your Azure subscription by following the [Deployment Instructions](doc/deployment-instructions.md).

 ## Step 2: Collect Data to Train your Model
-The preconfigured solution allows you to create recommendations models by learning from your past transactions.
+The solution allows you to create recommendations models by learning from your past transactions.
 To train a model you will need to provide two pieces of information: a catalog file, and usage data.